 The Kentucky Art Education Association (KyAEA) aspires to ensure that its programs, services, opportunities, communications, and membership opportunities are accessible to all individuals, and to fully comply with the requirements of the Americans with Disabilities Act (ADA).
-Additionally, KyAEA and its members align with the principles of the VSA and believe that all students with a disability deserve access to high quality arts education and arts experiences.
+Additionally, KyAEA and its members align with the principles of ARTS FOR ALL KENTUCKY and believe that all students with a disability deserve access to high quality arts education and arts experiences.

 If you have additional questions please use the contact form located at the top of this page.

 The mission of the Kentucky Art Education Association (KyAEA) is to advance art education through professional development, service, advancement of knowledge, and leadership.
 To that end, the association promotes quality instruction in visual arts education that is delivered by qualified personnel; holds public discussions; sponsors workshops and institutes, publishes articles, reports, and surveys; provides a network for communication; supports student exhibitions; and works with other related agencies in support of visual arts education.